-Q: How many years of college does a doctor of chiropractic attend?
+Q: How many years of college are required to become a licensed Chiropractic?

-Chiropractors complete the same two year pre-med requirements as medical doctors.
-They then attend an accredited college of chiropractic for four years where each chiropractic student receives a total of over 4,000 hours of instruction in the field of health sciences.
-Chiropractors receive instruction in human anatomy (the study of the parts of the human body) physiology (the study of how the organs in the body work) biochemistry and nutrition, as well as extensive training in radiology (take and diagnose x-ray) as well as chiropractic technique, physical therapy, diagnosis of disease.
-In addition, each chiropractic student is required to perform a clinical internship program as a student doctor within an approved chiropractic college clinic.
-A chiropractic must also successfully pass a National Board examination before graduating and a State Board of Chiropractic examination before he or she can become a licensed practitioner.
+A: Both doctors of chiropractic and medical doctors complete the same two-year pre-med requirements and attend four additional years of college.
+Chiropractors receive in excess of 4,000 hours of instruction in the field of health sciences, including instruction in human anatomy, physiology (the study of how the organs in the body work) biochemistry, and nutrition.
+Additionally, chiropractors receive a great deal of training in radiology to take and diagnose x-rays, physical diagnosis, chiropractic technique, and physical therapy.
+Each chiropractic student is required to perform a clinical internship program as a student doctor within a college approved chiropractic clinic.
+Before graduating, each student must pass a National Board series of examinations, and after graduation, each doctor must pass their State Board of Chiropractic examination to become a licensed practitioner.

-Yes.
-In fact, there are several.
-Chiropractor's refer to these different ways to apply a chiropractic adjustment (the moving of a vertebra to relieve pressure on a nerve) as "Techniques."
-Most of these techniques rely on the direct physical application of a directed force into the troubled area of the spine to get the vertebra to slightly change position.
-There are other techniques that rely on the stimulation of different muscle sites to help influence a better alignment of the misaligned vertebra (bones that make up the spine) or that use tractioning (mild pulling) to relieve pressure on the spine and improve alignment of the vertebra.
+A: Yes.
+In fact, several.
+Chiropractor's use these different "techniques" to adjustment (move a vertebra to relieve pressure on a nerve).
+Most adjustment techniques rely on direct physical application of a directed force on the spine to re-align the mis-aligned vertebra.
+Alternatives to these manual adjusting methods are techniques that stimulate different muscle sites to re-align the vertebra or tractioning techneques (mild pulling) to relieve pressure on the spine and improve alignment.
 For instance, a technique called Cox flexion-distraction, named after Dr. James Cox, uses a mild pumping traction application to reduce disc herniations (slipped discs.)

-Chiropractic was founded by Daniel David Palmer, a healer, who performed his first chiropractic adjustment in 1895.
-Palmer noticed that his first patient, Harvey Lillard, had a vertebra in his spine misaligned in the region that supplied blood supply to the head and neck.
-Mr. Lillard also had a problem of being hard of hearing.
-Palmer believed that the correction of the misalignment might help improve Mr. Lillard's hearing and rendered the first chiropractic adjustment by physically moving the area of the spine where the neck turns into the upper back.
-Mr. Lillard's hearing was reported to have improve and word of this new treatment began to spread.
-Palmer developed his technique and his practice and opened the first college of chiropractic, which is now known as Palmer University.
-The term "chiropractic" is derived from the Greek "chir-" referring to the hand + "prassein", to do = to do with the hands (to manipulate) dates to 1898, the year Palmer founded the Palmer College of Chiropractic in Davenport, Iowa.
+A: Chiropractic was founded by Daniel David Palmer, a healer, who performed his first chiropractic adjustment in 1895.
+Palmer's first patient, Harvey Lillard, had a vertebra in his spine misaligned, which regulated the region of the head and neck.
+Mr. Lillard was hard of hearing.
+Palmer believed the two problems were connected and the correction of the spinal misalignment might improve the hearing condition.
+An adjustment was applied the area of the spine where the neck turns into the upper back.
+Mr. Lillard's hearing was reported to have improved following the treatment, and the word spread about this new method of healing.
+In 1898, Dr. Palmer opened the first college of chiropractic in Davenport Iowa.
+It remains open today as: Palmer University with expanded campuses in California and Florida.

 Q: Are x-rays necessary?